 How can you make spooning work for you and your partner?

-We asked on our Facebook page which of you prefer to spoon and which of you prefer to sleep seperately, and the results were pretty similar.
+We asked on our Facebook page which of you prefer to spoon and which of you prefer to sleep separately, and the results were pretty similar.

-Georgette said ‘We cuddle for a bit then go our seperate ways!
-I prefer laying on my right side, him on his left so we end up facing away from each other!’
+Georgette said, “We cuddle for a bit then go our seperate ways!
+I prefer laying on my right side, him on his left so we end up facing away from each other!”

-Stacy said ‘My partner and I cuddle or spoon until we fall asleep then we both fidget all night.’
+Stacy said, “My partner and I cuddle or spoon until we fall asleep then we both fidget all night.”

-Tony said ‘There is no point in going to bed together if you are not going to have a cuddle, good for both souls.’
+Tony said, “There is no point in going to bed together if you are not going to have a cuddle, good for both souls.”

 On your marks, get set…spoon!